tuanatayman/sap-technical-interview-challenge/README.md

 - No containerization strategy
 - Missing monitoring/observability

-## 🎯 Interview Challenge
+## 🎯 DevOps Interview Challenge

 ### Background
-You are a new developer joining the team that maintains this data processing library.
-The business team has requested a new feature, and you need to understand the existing codebase and implement the requested functionality.
+You are a **DevOps engineer** joining the team that maintains this Python data processing platform.
+The application works locally, but the infrastructure and CI/CD pipeline have critical issues that need immediate attention.
+Your mission is to diagnose and fix these DevOps problems while implementing best practices.

-### Current System Capabilities
+### Current System State

-The `datalib` library currently provides:
+The platform currently has:

-1. **Data Processing** (`DataProcessor`):
+1. **Working Application Code**:
+   - Python data processing library with unit tests
-   - Load JSON and CSV files
+   - Customer analysis and report generation scripts
-   - Filter data by field values
+   - Sample data for testing and validation

+2. **Broken DevOps Infrastructure**:
+   - GitHub Actions pipeline with dependency and path issues
+   - Insecure Docker container running as root
+   - Kubernetes manifests missing security contexts
-   - Aggregate data by counting field values
+   - Hardcoded configuration values
-   - Track processing statistics

-2. **Data Validation** (`DataValidator`):
-   - Email format validation
-   - Required field validation
-   - Data type validation
-   - Date format validation
-   - Numeric range validation
+   - No security scanning or monitoring
    - Complete dataset validation

 3. **Data Formatting** (`DataFormatter`):